Eyongkevin/resourceShareFront/README.md

 # ResourceShare Front End

-This is the front end of our resourch share api, build with kivy, a Python framework for building GUIs
+This is the front end for our resource share api, built with kivy, a Python framework for building GUIs

 ## How to use it